Thai actress found dead in Chao Phraya River

-BANGKOK - The body of Thai actress Nida Patcharaveerapong was found floating in the Chao Phraya River on Saturday (Feb 26) afternoon.
+BANGKOK • The body of Thai actress Nida Patcharaveerapong was found floating in the Chao Phraya River last Saturday afternoon.
 She was 37.

 A search followed her disappearance into the river, and her brother was the one to discover her body.
-It was located about one km from where she fell, near the Rama VII Bridge in Nonthaburi province, northwest of Bangkok.
+It was located about 1km from where she fell, near the Rama VII Bridge in Nonthaburi province, northwest of Bangkok.

 The five others who were on the boat at the time of the fall - including Patcharaveerapong's personal manager - all reported to local police for questioning.

-The actress's mother, Panida Sirayutthayothin, has suggested that her daughter's death may not have been accidental.
+The actress' mother, Madam Panida Sirayutthayothin, has suggested that her daughter's death may not have been an accident.

 "Someone might not have been pleased Tangmo was there," she said, using Patcharaveerapong's nickname among fans.

-Patcharaveerapong had made her last post on Instagram - where she has 1.5 million followers - shortly before her fall on Thursday.
+Patcharaveerapong had made her last post last Thursday on Instagram - where she has 1.5 million followers.

 "The sun (is) set to rise again," she wrote in the caption of the post, which featured shots of her enjoying a sandy beach in Phuket.